 - a.
 Each office and organization should take particular care in preparing and reviewing outgoing correspondence to the Board to ensure that it is complete, accurate, and consistent.
-To help achieve this objective, the originating organization shall provide for review of all applicable correspondence (with the exception of responses to information requests and routine distribution of evaluations/ assessments) by the Office of the Departmental Representative prior to transmittal to the Board (see chapter I, subparagraph 2j). - b.
-The Responsible Manager shall route outgoing correspondence containing commitments to the Board for concurrence to those organizations affected by the commitments and to the Departmental Representative.
-A copy of outgoing correspondence and the associated signature concurrences shall be established by the cognizant organization and transmitted to the Departmental Representative.
+To help achieve this objective, the originating organization must provide for review of all applicable correspondence (with the exception of responses to information requests) by the Office of the Departmental Representative prior to transmittal to the Board. - b.
+The Responsible Manager must route outgoing correspondence containing commitments to the Board for concurrence to those organizations affected by the commitments and to the Departmental Representative.
+A copy of the outgoing correspondence and the associated signature concurrences must be established and maintained by the cognizant organization.
 The Departmental Representative's staff will process commitments in accordance with the Safety Issues Management System. - c.
-The Responsible Manager shall use the following approval guidelines to determine the minimum approval level for outgoing correspondence to the Board.
+The Responsible Manager must use the following approval guidelines to determine the minimum approval level for outgoing correspondence to the Board.

+Type of Correspondence

+Minimum Approval

-Type of Correspondence Minimum Approval Correspondence establishing Department commitments or policy, such as recommendation responses, implementation plans, and responses to Board requests for action and trip reports.
-Addressee on Board letter or recommendation (typically, the Secretary or Secretarial Officers) Production and delivery of existing publications, documents, and letters Responsible Managers; Points of Contact; Departmental Representative
+Correspondence establishing Departmental commitments or policy, such as recommendation responses, implementation plans, responses to Board requests for action, and responses to staff issue report findings.

+Addressee on Board letter or recommendation (typically, the Secretary or Secretarial Officers)

+Production and delivery of existing publications, documents, and letters

+Responsible Managers; points of contact; Departmental Representative

 - d.
-The Responsible Manager should address formal correspondence to the Board to the Board chairman (for example, The Honorable Mr. John T. Conway, Chairman) with the salutation of "Dear Mr. Chairman:". - e.
-The Responsible Manager should provide an electronic copy of outgoing correspondence to the Office of the Departmental Representative, which will post this information on the Department's Information Data Base.
+The Responsible Manager should address formal correspondence to the Board to the Board chairman (for example, The Honorable John T. Conway, Chairman) with the salutation of "Dear Mr. Chairman:". - e.
+The Responsible Manager should provide an electronic copy of outgoing correspondence to the Office of the Departmental Representative, which will post this information on the Department's Information Archive of Board-related correspondence.